LinkedInLearning/openai-api-and-mcp-development-6680010/README.md

 # OpenAI API and MCP Development
-This is the repository for the LinkedIn Learning course `cOpenAI API and MCP Development`.
+This is the repository for the LinkedIn Learning course `OpenAI API and MCP Development`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]

+## Course Description

+Explore the dynamic field of OpenAI API and MCP development with web trainer and developer Sandy Ludosky, and learn how AI can supercharge GitHub Copilot, orchestrate multi-agent systems, and connect to domain-specific data sources.
+Get started with GitHub Codespaces and MCP servers.
+Integrate AI models directly within your workflow, automate code reviews, and enhance applications through rich, context-aware agents.
+Get hands-on experience with setting permissions using access tokens.
+Harness AI suggestions for code debugging and refactoring tasks with GitHub Actions.
+Designed for learners with basic Python programming and web development experience, this course empowers you to navigate the AI ecosystem and apply AI models to practical applications.
+This course prepares you to develop sophisticated AI-enhanced applications that respond intelligently to user queries and task requests.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions